Ohio State University Moritz College of Law

-The Michael E. Moritz College of Law is the professional graduate law school of the Ohio State University, a public land-grant research university in Columbus, Ohio.
-Founded in 1891, the school is located in Drinko Hall on the main campus of the Ohio State University in Columbus.
-The school is accredited by the American Bar Association and is a charter member of the Association of American Law Schools.
+The Ohio State Michael E. Moritz College of Law is the law school of Ohio State University, a public land-grant research university in Columbus, Ohio.
+Founded in 1891, the school is located in Drinko Hall on Ohio State's main campus in Columbus.
+The school is accredited by the American Bar Association (ABA) and is a charter member of the Association of American Law Schools.

-According to the Moritz College of Law's official 2016 ABA-required disclosures, 77% of the Class of 2016 obtained full-time, long-term, bar passage-required employment nine months after graduation, excluding solo-practitioners.
-This ranked Moritz 24th in the United States and 1st in Ohio for job placement of recent law graduates.
+According to the college's official 2023 ABA-required disclosures, 93.4% of the Class of 2023 obtained full-time, long-term, and bar passage-required employment 10 months after graduation.

 History

 The board of trustees of the Ohio State University officially sanctioned a law school in June 1885 after approving a resolution introduced by trustee Peter H. Clark, an early African-American civil rights activist.
 However, it was not until October 1891 that the law school was formally opened to 33 students, including 1 woman, in the basement of the second Franklin County Courthouse.
 Marshall Jay Williams, a Justice of the Ohio Supreme Court served as the first dean of the law school and lectured for two years before resigning in 1893.
 In 1896, the University elevated the law school to its present-day College of Law status.

 In 1903, the College of Law moved to Page Hall, its first permanent building on the main campus of the University (now home to the John Glenn College of Public Affairs), named in honor of Henry F. Page, a prominent Ohio attorney who had left his estate to the University.
 Over the next four decades, the College of Law experienced rapid growth under the successive leadership of deans William F. Hunter, Joseph H. Outhwaite, John Jay Adams and Herschel W. Arant.
-Today, the College of Law continues its growth in national stature under the successive leadership of deans Gregory H. Williams, Nancy H. Rogers, Alan C. Michaels, and Lincoln L. Davies.
+The College of Law continued under the successive leadership of deans Gregory H. Williams, Nancy H. Rogers, Alan C. Michaels, Lincoln L. Davies and now Kent Barnett.